Federal Correctional Institution, Otisville

-The Federal Correctional Institution, Otisville (FCI Otisville), nicknamed "the yeshiva upstate", is a medium-security United States federal prison for male inmates located near Otisville, New York.
+The Federal Correctional Institution, Otisville (FCI Otisville) is a medium-security United States federal prison for male inmates located near Otisville, New York.
 It is operated by the Federal Bureau of Prisons (BOP), a division of the United States Department of Justice.
 It also includes a satellite prison camp for minimum-security male offenders.

 Location

 FCI Otisville is located in southeastern New York State, near the Pennsylvania and New Jersey borders, and 70 mi northwest of New York City.
 It is 1/4 mi from the Otisville Correctional Facility, a medium-security state prison.
 It is 22 mi from Monticello, New York, 28 mi from Kiryas Joel, and 51 mi from Monsey.

 Notable incidents

 On August 11, 2009, former correction officer Hope Spinato (assigned to FCI Otisville) was sentenced to eight months in prison after pleading guilty to aiding and assisting an inmate serving a 17-year drug trafficking sentence, in briefly escaping the facility.
 An investigation by the Federal Bureau of Investigation found that Spinato became involved in a relationship with the inmate (not identified by the Bureau of Prisons) and drove the inmate between the facility and her home, on several occasions.